Tuskayn/OpenFoodFact/README.md

     - 1 : Search products from categories.
     - 2 : Search your saved products.
-    - 3 : Update the OpenFoodfacts's data (This can take some times) When a product is selected ou can save/delete to your personnal database, search for a healthier product in the same category.
+    - 3 : Update the OpenFoodfacts's data (This can take some times) When a product is selected you can save/delete to your personnal database, search for a healthier product in the same category.
 ```